Word Meanings - SPRINGER - Book Publishers vocabulary database

 Youth.
 Youngth is a bubble blown up with breath.
 Spenser. - POINT SWITCH

 heels, to throw down; sub under + planta the sole of the foot, also, 1.
 To trip up.
 "Supplanted, down he fell."
 Milton.
-2. To remove or displace by stratagem; to displace and take the place of; to supersede; as, a rival supplants another in the - CAPSTONE
+2. To remove or displace by stratagem; to displace and take the place of; to supersede; as, a rival supplants another in the - DISPROPORTIONALLY

 A fossil echinus of the genus Cannulus; -- so called from its supposed resemblance to a cap. - CLINKSTONE